 Ordinary Time the part of the liturgical year outside of the seasons and feasts and the preparation for them.
-Ordinary does not mean "common."
-It means "counted time," as in ordinal numbers.
-It is time devoted to growing in understanding the mystery of Christ in its fullness.
+Ordinary means not common but counted time, as in ordinal numbers.
+It is devoted to growth in understanding the mystery of Christ in its fullness.
 The color of Ordinary Time is green to symbolize growth.

 ordination the rite of the Sacrament of Holy Orders, by which a bishop gives to men, through the laying on of hands, the ability to minister to the Church as bishops, priests, and deacons parable one of the simple stories that Jesus told to show us what the Kingdom of God is like.
 Parables present images drawn from everyday life.
-These images show us the radical choice we make when we respond to the invitation to enter the Kingdom parish a stable community of believers in Jesus Christ who meet regularly in a specific area to worship God under the leadership of a pastor
+These images show us the radical choice we make when we respond to the invitation to enter the Kingdom of God.